jwmvissering/mybikestore/mybikestore-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.2.

-## Install Angular CLI
+## Installation

-If you haven't installed Angular CLI yet, please run `npm install -g @angular/cli` to install it globally.
+Run `npm install -g @angular/cli` if you haven't installed Angular CLI yet.

+Run `npm install` in the root folder of the project to install the packages.

 ## Development server